Repariring the Present // S+T+ARTS 2022 // CCCB

 This microbe is able to grow on metallic minerals or electrodes, generating electrical energy while eliminating certain pollutant from the soil and water, during its metabolisation.

-︎ Geo-Llum fellowship program
+︎ Geo-Llum program

 The multidisciplinary aproach happens to be the best way also in the making of the project it self interlacing art, design and science(s).